Fapannen/CyberuSentry/README.md

   - [Entry](https://dictionary.cambridge.org/dictionary/english/entry) - The act of entering a place

 In this repository you can find the implementation for the CyberuSentry model.
 CyberuSentry is an ensemble of siamese neural networks developed for the purpose of participating in the [UCCS Watchlist Challenge](https://www.ifi.uzh.ch/en/aiml/challenge.html).
+You can find the summary paper on [this link](https://arxiv.org/abs/2409.07220)

 The model unfortunately placed last in the challenge.
 However, such a benchmark conducted by a third-party organization provides valuable insight into the current state of the model, which is one of the main reasons why I decided to sign up for the challenge.
 Overall, I am